mikeflynn/honeybearhoneypot/README.md

 - `-ssh-port`: The port(s) to listen on for honey pot SSH connections (comma separated for multiple ports, default "1337")
 - `-tunnel`: Set up SSH reverse tunnel (format: user@server.com:22)
 - `-tunnel-key`: Path to SSH key for reverse tunnel authentication
+- `-config`: Path to a JSON configuration file with the same options

+The configuration file can also define additional settings like extra filesystem nodes or CTF tasks.
+See `misc/config.sample.json` for an example.

 ## Usage